abonhomme/sl_transit_repl/README.md

 ## Class Usage

-The tool is built around the `SLTransitREPL` class _could_ be imported for use in other scripts.
+The tool is built around the `SLTransitREPL` class and thus _could_ be imported for use in other scripts.
 Not exactly the intended usage, but knock yourself out.

 ```python
 from sl_transit_repl import SLTransitREPL